All Events | Starting Sunday, January 12, 2014

 Christoph Koenig presents a detailed inside look at Richard Strauss' powerful tone poem Also Sprach Zarathustra, inspired by Friedrich Nietzsche's book.
 Koenig will uncover the musical secrets to each of the seven "chapters" of this towering masterpiece.
 It begins with a musical "sunrise" made famous in Stanley Kubrick's 1968 film 2001: A Space Odyssey, possibly the most well-known two minutes of music ever written.
 After intermission, hear the complete work.

-Les Delices performs Myths and Allegories, a program of French Baroque music inspired by Homer's Odyssey, with soprano Clara Rottsolk, form Chatham Baroque violinist Julie Andrijeski, and oboist Debra Nagy, including works by Jean-Fery Rebel, Elisabeth Jacquet de la Guerre, and Thomas-Louis Bourgeois.
+Les Delices performs Myths and Allegories, a program of French Baroque music inspired by Homer's Odyssey, with soprano Clara Rottsolk, former Chatham Baroque violinist Julie Andrijeski, and oboist Debra Nagy, including works by Jean-Fery Rebel, Elisabeth Jacquet de la Guerre, and Thomas-Louis Bourgeois.